RDFLib/VocExcel/tests/README.md

       Item 1 failed with messages HTTP IRIs must start with 'http' or 'https' and Item 2 failed with messages HTTP IRIs must start with 'http' or 'https' and Item 3 failed with messages HTTP IRIs must start with ' http' or 'https' and Item 4 failed with messages HTTP IRIs must start with 'http' or 'https' (type=assertion_error)

+The RDF to Excel conversion function is being re-implemented so these don't work just for the moment.

 ### RDF to Excel
 * **eg-invalid.ttl**